Out of Death: Production

 Filming occurred in November 2020.
 Complications with COVID-19 safety protocols created difficulties in getting the cast and crew cleared to shoot and delayed production for several days.
 As a result, the entire film was shot in nine days and all of Bruce Willis's scenes, which included 25 pages of dialogue, were shot in only one day.
-Out of Death is one of the last films to star Willis, who retired from acting because he was diagnosed with aphasia.
+Out of Death is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.

 Release

-The film received a limited theatrical run and was released on demand on July 16, 2021.
+The film received a limited theatrical run and was released on demand by Vertical Entertainment on July 16, 2021.

+Reception

+Box office

+Out of Death grossed $0 in North America and $95,813 in other territories, plus $433,377 with home video sales.

-Critical reception
+Critical response

 Peter Bradshaw of The Guardian rated it 2 out of 5 and wrote: "The film squanders one or two promising plot ideas, and winds up making a hamfisted paean of praise to the idea of “open carry” gun ownership."
 Todd Jorgenson of Cinemalogue gave the film a negative review and stated, "The cryptic title is about the only intriguing facet of this formulaic cat-and-mouse thriller."
-Brian Orndorf of Blu-ray.com gave the film a 'D−' and stated, "The latest stop on the "Is Bruce Willis okay?" tour of VOD cinema."
+Brian Orndorf of Blu-ray.com gave the film a 'D−' and stated, "The latest stop on the 'Is Bruce Willis okay?' tour of VOD cinema."
 Peter Sobczynski of eFilmCritic.com gave the film 1 out of 5 stars and stated, "An astonishingly lethargic and empty-headed action-thriller."
 Mark Dujsik of Mark Reviews Movies gave the film 0.5 out of 4 stars and stated, "One ends up feeling pretty bad for everyone involved."

 Accolades

 As with all 2021 movies in which he appeared, Bruce Willis received a Golden Raspberry Award nomination for his performance in this movie in the category Worst Performance by Bruce Willis in a 2021 Movie.
-The category was later rescinded after he announced his retirement due to aphasia.
+The category was later retracted after his family announced his retirement due to aphasia.